 Automation

-Automated systems offer real-time, accurate information about stock levels and composition.
+Automated inventory management systems offer real-time, accurate information about stock levels and composition.
 The technology employed in managing inventory in a warehouse is critical to success because the value of the automated system is just as good as the quality of the system itself.
 A low-quality system retains some of the risks associated with inaccurate inventory.
 A careful and informed selection process reduces the risk of procuring an automation system that does not meet the needs of the warehouse

 ABC Analysis